gbif/data-blog/.history/content/post/2026-01-21-rule-based-annotations/index.en_20260126133753.md

 <!-- *The complex rules dialogue.* -->

 With complex rules user can restrict the rule to only apply to certain **basisOfRecord**, **datasetKey**, or **year ranges**.

-## Why Not Annotate Individual Occurrences?

-A common question is: **"Can I annotate a specific occurrence record?"**

-Unfortunately, this is not currently possible due to **occurrence ID instability** in GBIF's data indexing system.

-GBIF occurrence IDs are not permanent identifiers.
-When datasets are republished or reindexed, occurrence IDs can change even if the underlying occurrence data remains the same.

-For example:
-- A dataset is published with occurrence ID `12345678`
-- You annotate this record as suspicious
-- The publisher updates their dataset and changes their identifiers
-- The same biological record now has occurrence ID `87654321`
-- Your annotation is lost

-While we cannot annotate individual occurrences, you can create **highly specific rules** that effectively target problematic records from a particular dataset.
-The key is to combine multiple filters to narrow the scope:

-**Example scenario:** You've found a single suspicious *Panthera leo* record within the normal range of the species from dataset a specific dataset.

-Instead of annotating that one occurrence, create a rule that:
-1. Targets the taxon (*Panthera leo*)
-2. Draws a small polygon around the suspicious location
-3. Restricts to the specific **datasetKey**

-By combining geographic, taxonomic, and dataset filters, you can create rules that are nearly as specific as individual occurrence annotations while remaining robust to `gbifid` instability and future legitimate occurrence coming from other sources.

 ## Voting